phone: (716) 839-8345

 Our philosophy emerges from the following values that are embraced by all departmental faculty.
 These values drive the design, implementation, and ongoing assessment of our curriculum:

-- The APTA Code of Ethics and APTA Standards of Practice guide interactions of students and faculty.
+- The APTA Code of Ethics and APTA Standards of Practice guide the interactions of students and faculty.

 - Doctor of Physical Therapy education develops the foundation for life-long personal and professional development through active pursuit of knowledge.